-Write/Read DMA Complete: When a one is read, it indicates that the corresponding DMA has completed.
+Write/Read DMA Complete: When one, it indicates that the corresponding DMA has completed.
 These bits are latched and must be cleared by writing the same bit back to this channel status port.
 A zero indicates that the corresponding DMA has not transitioned from running to completed since the bit was last cleared.

-Write/Read DMA Error: When a one is read, it indicates that an error has occurred while the corresponding DMA was in progress.
+Write/Read DMA Error: When one, it indicates that an error has occurred while the corresponding DMA was in progress.
 This could be a target or master abort or an incorrect direction bit in one of the DMA descriptors.
 These bits are latched and must be cleared by writing the same bit back to the channel status port.
 A zero indicates that no DMA error has occurred.